Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 - What is the net worth of BIGBANG’S Taeyang?

-– According to KpopStarz, Taeyang has a net worth of USD 40 million as of 2023.
+– According to KpopStarz, Taeyang has a net worth of USD 40 million (INR 332 crore approx.) as of 2023.

 - Who is the richest BIGBANG member?

 According to multiple reports, G-Dragon is the richest BIGBANG member.
-His net worth touched USD 45 million in 2022.
+His net worth touched USD 45 million (INR 373 crore approx.) in 2022.